sagrawalx/sagrawalx.github.io/teaching/fa19-b1_ma375/index.md

 # Real Analysis I — Office Hours

 Molly Moran is teaching Real Analysis I (MA375) this block, and I'll be teaching Real Analysis II (MA475) next block.
-I'll hold some office hours for MA375 during this block; they'll be announced below.
+I'll hold some office hours for MA375 this block; they'll be announced below.
 My office is Tutt Science 234.

+* Thursday 8/29, 2:30–4.
-* TBA
+* More TBA.